 A primary goal of The Beach Co-op is to empower coastal communities as guardians of our ocean.
 We feel this can be achieved by building good relationships between coastal communities and the ocean, thereby ensuring individual and community investment in protecting and regenerating ocean health.

-THROUGH EXPERIENTIAL LEARNING, OUR YOUTH PROGRAMME AIMS TO:
+THROUGH EXPERIENTIAL LEARNING, THE WOMEN AND WATER PROGRAMME AIMS TO::

 1) Raise awareness of plastic pollution and ocean health